 It is a beautiful island that requires some work to crack into its hidden gems.

 Experiencing Crete requires escaping mass tourism on the northern beaches of the island.
 All inclusive resorts, significant hotels, beach bars, “Tavernas,” ATV rentals, and mega clubs all dominate this region as do many visiting Europeans who are anything, but Greek.
-However, with effort, Crete holds some beautiful sights to be seen and experienced.
+However, with effort, there are plenty of things to do in Crete, and the island holds some beautiful sights and stunning beaches to be seen and experienced.

 Beautiful Photos of Crete, Greece

 Quick Greek Travel Tips

 - ‘Hello’ and ‘Thank You’ in Greek: “Yasou” and “Efharisto”